 This program is accredited by the Master’s in Psychology and Counseling Accreditation Council (MPCAC) for 2015 through 2025.
 Graduates of this program meet the academic requirements for licensure in the state of New York.
 Each state sets their own policies, regulations, and standards for licensure.
 If you intend to pursue licensure in a state other than New York, you should consult our Licensure page for more information on whether our program meets the academic requirements for licensure in that state and whether there is additional course work you may need to complete to meet that state’s requirements.

 This MA program combines core courses and electives with counseling labs and fieldwork.
 You’ll study the foundations of school counseling, counseling theory and process, group dynamics, cross-cultural counseling, and program development and evaluation, and apply hands-on learning through internship placements in New York City schools.

-Elective courses focus on applied content areas such as bereavement counseling, art therapy, and marriage and family counseling; as well as on special populations, including LGBT people, women, people with disabilities, and substance abusers.
+Elective courses focus on applied content areas such as bereavement counseling, social justice practices, substance abuse disorders, and marriage and family counseling.

 Prepare for a career as a:

 - School counselor in elementary, middle, and high schools